Skip to content

 How It Works

-1. Receives Input Data: The workflow accepts comprehensive credit tracking data including customer information, credit amounts, recovery targets, and micro-action details
+1. Receives Credit Data: The workflow is triggered by another workflow with comprehensive credit tracking information including phone number, customer counts, financial baselines, and micro-action details.

-2. Upserts Credit Record: Executes a sophisticated PostgreSQL query that either inserts a new credit tracking record or updates an existing one based on phone number
+2. Updates Database Record: Executes a sophisticated PostgreSQL upsert operation that either creates a new credit tracking record or updates an existing one based on the phone number.

-4. Returns Summary: Provides a formatted output showing the current credit status including total locked amount, weekly recovery progress, and module stage
+4. Returns Summary: Provides a formatted output message showing the current credit status including total locked credit, weekly recovery progress, and current module stage.

 Workflow Diagram